New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 What Is Video Automation in 2026?

-Video automation is the use of software, APIs, and AI to programmatically generate or assemble videos from reusable templates and structured data - replacing manual tasks like inserting text, syncing audio, trimming clips, and exporting renders.
-In 2026, 75% of marketing videos are AI-generated or AI-assisted (SaaSUltra, 2026), and that share is still climbing.
+Video automation is the use of software, APIs, and AI to programmatically generate or assemble videos from reusable templates and structured data, replacing manual tasks like inserting text, syncing audio, trimming clips, and exporting renders.
+63% of video marketers used AI tools to create or edit video in 2026, up from 51% a year earlier (Wyzowl, 2026), and 91% of businesses now use video marketing at all, tied for an all-time high in that survey.

 The term covers a much wider surface than most people think.
 It isn't only "AI makes a video for you."
 It's also a Zapier Zap that renders a welcome clip when a new customer signs up.
 It's a nightly job that turns 500 product rows into 500 Shopify demos.
 It's a webhook that fires a personalized outreach video the moment a lead hits the CRM.